CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

   Keras SavedModel format (folder containing .pb data files), or serialized to an architecture dictionary (.json) with separately saved model weights (.h5).
-Additionally, this tool supports PyTorch models saved in the standard format (.pt) and Scikit-learn models serialized in the standard Python pickle format (.pkl).
+Additionally, this tool supports PyTorch models saved in the standard format (.pt), and Scikit-learn and Surrogate Modeling Toolbox models serialized in the standard Python pickle format (.pkl).
 The examples folder contains demonstrative training and class scripts for models containing no custom layer (see below for more information on adding custom layers), a custom layer with a preset normalization option and a custom layer with a custom normalization function, as well as models saved in all supported file formats.
-To use this tool, users must train and export a machine leanring model and place the file in the appropriate folder *user_ml_ai_plugins* in the working directory, as shown below.
+To use this tool, users must train and export a machine learning model and place the file in the appropriate folder *user_ml_ai_plugins* in the working directory, as shown below.
 Optionally, users may save Keras models with custom attributes to display on the node, such as variable labels and bounds.
 While training a Keras model with custom attributes is not required to use the plugin tool, users must provide the necessary class script if the Keras model does contain a custom object (see below for further information on creating custom objects).
-PyTorch and Scikit-learn models do not have this requirement and the class script does not need to exist in the plugins folder.
+PyTorch, Scikit-learn, and Surrogate Modeling Toolbox models do not have this requirement and the class script does not need to exist in the plugins folder.
 This model type is used in the same manner as Pymodel Plugins, per the workflow in Section :ref:`tutorial.surrogate.fs`.

 Custom Model Attributes